 Scope

-The OTWG reports to the Reliability and Operations Subcommittee (“ROS”) and, with input from the Operations Working Group (“OWG”), focusses on developing training to support the reliable operation of the ERCOT System.
+The OTWG reports to the Reliability and Operations Subcommittee (“ROS”) and focusses on developing training to support the reliable operation of the ERCOT System.
 The OTWG will provide a forum to discuss and provide guidance on training-related issues affecting the various Market Participants within the ERCOT Region.
 The OTWG will report its activities to ROS on a regular basis as directed by ROS.

 OTWG includes the following sub-groups: